-Once IS-IS has been deployed over the entire backbone, we can now set OSPF's admin distance above that of IS-IS.
-And we do this for all routers across the backbone.
+Once IS-IS has been deployed over the entire backbone, we can now set OSPF's admin distance above that of IS-IS, and we do this for all routers across the backbone.
 There's no real sequence required, we can do any router as we wish, working across the backbone.
 The main thing is not to forget any.
 For example, all we need to do is login to the router, go to the OSPF process, and simply change the 'distance' to be higher than that of IS-IS.
 In Cisco IOS, OSPF distance is 110, IS-IS distance is 115.
 So we could make OSPF's admin distance 120.
-What this will do, is all IS-IS paths learned by the router will now take priority over the OSPF paths.
-For both IPv4 and IPv6.
+What this will do, is all IS-IS paths learned by the router will now take priority over the OSPF paths for both IPv4 and IPv6.
 Both protocols will carry all the prefixes.
 So again, doing this deployment there's no real structure or sequence needed.
 Just make sure that all routers across the backbone have this admin distance changed.
-Once the task is completed IS-IS should now be responsible for all the interior routing.
-And there should be no prefixes left in the global routing table caused by OSPF.
+Once the task is completed IS-IS should now be responsible for all the interior routing, and there should be no prefixes left in the global routing table caused by OSPF.
 If there are, check what they are and what caused them.
 The usual causes would be forgotten passive interfaces for IS-IS, and forgotten active adjacencies.
-So we now take the opportunity to look around the network and all the routers looking for remnants in the global RIB that are caused by OSPF .
-And we can check adjacencies across the backbone using the 'show ip ospf neighbor' and 'show isis neighbor' commands.
+So we now take the opportunity to look around the network and all the routers looking for remnants in the global RIB that are caused by OSPF, and we can check adjacencies across the backbone using the 'show ip ospf neighbor' and 'show isis neighbor' commands.
 Each protocol should have the same number of adjacencies on the same routers.
 If not, fix the problem.
 The end result of tidying up, should mean that there are no more prefixes left in the global RIB caused by OSPF, and we have a successful deployment of IS-IS.
 Once this has been done we can remove OSPF from the entire backbone.
-In Cisco IOS, you simply log into the router and: 'no router ospf' and 'no ipv6 router ospf' will remove all the OSPF configurations.
+In Cisco IOS, you simply log into the router and do 'no router ospf' and 'no ipv6 router ospf' will remove all the OSPF configurations.
 Notice on some of the older versions of IOS, you may also need to go to each interface and remove the OSPF metric, link type, and any authentication configuration.
 The newer versions clean this up very well.
-In IOS XR the: 'no router ospf' and 'no router ospfv3' commands perform a clean removal of the protocol.
+In IOS XR the 'no router ospf' and 'no router ospfv3' commands perform a clean removal of the protocol.
 Once this has been done, we should confirm that IS-IS is functioning normally so verify the iBGP sessions.
 They should not have been affected by the entire migration process.
 Verify the next hop values.
 The adjacencies should be known in IS-IS.
 Verify customer and external access, hopefully no customers would have phoned in complaining.
-Hopefully the internet would have carried on working through the entire duration of the project.
-And your task is now complete.
+Hopefully the internet would have carried on working through the entire duration of the project, and your task is now complete.
 So migration from OSPFv2 and OSPFv3 to IS-IS is straightforward.
 But you need a plan.
-It's important to make a plan first, how we've described it in this sequence.
-And follow this plan while we're doing the migration.
+It's important to make a plan first, how we've described it in this sequence, and follow this plan while we're doing the migration.
 Now the migration could be carried out at any time.
-It doesn't affect anything on the network.
-But of course most network operators would be doing this for the one in all their time, so using planned maintenance slots is strongly recommended.
+It doesn't affect anything on the network, but of course most network operators would be doing this for the one and only time, so using planned maintenance slots is strongly recommended.
 And once we've done this, we're now running a single multi-address family IGP to support both IPv4 and IPv6.
 Just as a footnote, migrating from IS-IS to OSPF.
 First off, I don't know if anybody want to do that, but it is the reverse of the described process, the admin distance is the key.
 If you're using another routing protocol, for example Cisco's EIGRP, and you want to move to IS-IS, again the same procedures, as described here, should be followed.
 But note that EIGRP's administrative distance is either 90 or 170, depending on the prefix origin.
 So you would need to be careful, setting the IS-IS admin distance appropriately.
 Basically, make the admin distance higher than 170, when IS-IS is being first deployed.

 © Produced by Philip Smith and the Network Startup Resource Center, through the University of Oregon.